zarino/zarino.co.uk/posts/2014-04-21-razer-kraken-pro.md

 # Are you listening comfortably?

-For years, I’ve only needed a single set of headphones: a pair of <a href="http://www.stuff.tv/soundmagic/soundmagic-pl11/review">SoundMagic PL11</a> earbuds.
+For years, I’ve only needed a single set of headphones: a pair of <a href="http://www.amazon.co.uk/gp/product/B0044X6T5E/ref=as_li_ss_tl?ie=UTF8&camp=1634&creative=19450&creativeASIN=B0044X6T5E&linkCode=as2&tag=zarsblo05-21">SoundMagic PL11</a> earbuds.
 They cost barely £20 but have more than paid it back in superb quality sound, decent passive noise cancellation, and total chuck-in-back-pocketability.

 And that’s fine for walking about town listening to tracks.
-I've never needed a pair with a microphone because, on the rare ocassion I actually make a phone call with my phone, I’m perfectly happy holding the thing to my ear.
+I've never needed a pair with a microphone because, on the rare occasion I actually make a phone call with my phone, I’m perfectly happy holding the thing to my ear.
 And I've never really needed beefier, over-ear headphones, because I generally play music from my Mac out loud on speakers at home.

 A few weeks ago, however, I started a job at civic hacking agency <a href="http://mysociety.org">mySociety</a>.
 Perhaps the defining feature of the job—apart from the [awesome colleagues](https://twitter.com/zarino/status/450927596470296576)—is the fact that every one of us works remotely.
 Frequent online meetings and hangouts, combined with my habit of listening to chillout and jazz while I'm working, could easily see me wearing a pair of headphones all day.